Aidinikos choros

 For the musical score see here.

-According to the CD “Turkish Classical Music: Tribute to Yunus Emre”, released in the UNESCO Collections, Celebrations series (UNESCO D 8303, Auvidis D 8303, France, 1991), and includes the song, entitled “Bî vefâ bir çeşm-î bîdâd ne yaman aldatti beni”, by the National Choir of Turkish Classical Music, the lyrics belong to the Turkish poet Yûnus Emre (1238-1320).
+According to the CD “Turkish Classical Music: Tribute to Yunus Emre”, released in the context of the UNESCO Collections, Celebrations series (UNESCO D 8303, Auvidis D 8303, France, 1991), which includes the song entitled “Bî vefâ bir çeşm-î bîdâd ne yaman aldatti beni” by the National Choir of Turkish Classical Music, the lyrics belong to the Turkish poet Yûnus Emre (1238-1320).
 The information, however, is not substantiated by any source (see CD insert here).

-The following recordings have so far been identified in the Turkish historical discography:
+The following recordings have so far been identified in Turkish historical discography:

 – “Bî vefâ bir çeşm-i bîdad”, Lale και Nerkis Hanımlar, Istanbul, 1931 (Sahibinin Sesi FQ 0013)